Skip to content

 ffmpeg -i clip.mp4 -vf "fps=10,scale=640:-1:flags=lanczos,split[s0][s1];[s0]palettegen[p];[s1][p]paletteuse" -loop 0 clip.gif

-Re-compress an existing GIF (decode then re-palette):
+Re-compress an existing GIF:

 ffmpeg -i big.gif -vf "fps=10,scale=640:-1:flags=lanczos,split[s0][s1];[s0]palettegen[p];[s1][p]paletteuse" -loop 0 clip-small.gif